Spring Lake Heights, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 18.78 mi of roadways, of which 15.63 mi were maintained by the municipality, 1.48 mi by Monmouth County and 1.67 mi by the New Jersey Department of Transportation.

 Route 71 is the only state highway which traverses the borough.
 It follows Seventh Avenue from Sea Girt in the south to Wall Township in the north.

 County Route 524 (Allaire Road) heads across Spring Lake Heights from Wall Township in the west to its eastern terminus where it meets Route 71 in the eastern portion of the borough.
 Route 35 just misses the northwest corner of the borough.

 Public transportation

-NJ Transit offers train service at the Spring Lake station on the North Jersey Coast Line.
+NJ Transit offers passenger train service at the Spring Lake station.
+Commuter service is provided on the North Jersey Coast Line, offering express and local service.
+Diesel service operates from Hoboken Terminal to Bay Head station.
+Electric service operates from New York Penn Station to Long Branch station, where the electrified portion of the line ends.
+Mid-line stations include Newark Penn Station, Newark Liberty International Airport Station, and Secaucus Junction.

 NJ Transit bus service is available between the borough and Philadelphia on the 317 route, with local service offered on the 830 route.